fpsvogel/fpsvogel.com/src/_posts/2021-09-30-first-rails-app-plain-reading.md

 ---
 title: My first Rails app, Plain Reading
 subtitle: how I built it
+description: How I built my first Ruby on Rails app, from learning Rails basics, to choosing frontend libraries, to building and deploying the app.
 ---

 - [1.
 Learn the basics of Rails](#1-learn-the-basics-of-rails)